 The game is said to have an open world.
 What an empty promise that is.
 The world is “open”.
 The game is extremely linear.
 And yes, even backtracking to old locations appears in this game.
 The level structure might be gone, or that is what you think at least.
 It’s simply replaced by areas.

 The gameplay is pretty neat.
 Again, for the most part.
 Like many other reviewers will tell you, get a sturdy keyboard to play this game.
 Since there are a lot of quick-time events.
 They break the pace of the game often and are in some cutscenes rather unwelcome.
-I even think that in some of the cutscenes the quick time events are responsive.
-And in some, your timing needs to be better as in other cutscenes.
+I even think that in some cutscenes the quick time events are responsive.
+And in some, your timing needs to be better than in other cutscenes.
 Hrm, great to be consistent.

 There is no area without an explosion.
-Really, the game is on a deserted island and there is sure a lot of bombs, explosive material and other stuff that can go boom around.
+Really, the game is on a deserted island and there are sure a lot of bombs, explosive material and other stuff that can go boom around.
 The developers got a tad bit lazy and made the area where some cutscenes of the story is triggered unreachable after you passed it.
 Either by a ladder that broke down or a building that goes boom.